YXFeather/AutoHarvestMod-1.20.1-offhand/Readme_en.md

 - Seed: Break the grass and flowers around you
 - Feed: Feed the animals around you with the item in your hand.
 Also shear the sheep if you take the scissors
 - Fishing: Automatically reel in and recast your fishing rod
-- *Peeling: Right click on the log with an axe to obtain peeled logs
+- Peeling: Right click on the log with an axe to obtain peeled logs
-- *Farmland: Automatic hoeing
+- Farmland: Automatic hoeing
-- *Don't Break White Stone: A game on some servers
+- Brewing: Automatically brew potions and throw them

 Supported Crops: